1) What is your gender?

 First model

-ART THERAPY - INSTRUMENT OF IMPROVING QUALIFICATION IN SOCIAL FIELDS
+ART THERAPY - INSTRUMENT OF

 MEETING EVALUATION

-Your opinion about this meeting is extremely important to improve the actions associated with this project.
+extremely important to improve the actions associated with this project.

 For each question please complete the circle that best reflects your opinion and make comments that you find relevant.
+This questionnaire is confidential and therefore can not be signed. |

 Very Good